Tellusant/docs/articles-posts/triple-a.md

 ## Implementation
 Triple-A analysis is conceptually simple.
 But as with all new things at large companies, it will be met by hesitation.

-Our PACE cloud-based solution is a starting point.
+Our [PACE *Pricing Aligned with Consumer Economics*](https://tellusant.com/repo/video/tellusant-pace-introduction.mp4) cloud-based solution is a starting point.
 It is an enterprise-strength product that goes beyond this article.

-It takes a dynamic view by showing the opportunities both currently, and up to 10 years out.
+It takes a dynamic view by showing the opportunities both currently and up to 10 years out.

 It works with price and volumes rather than the population-based example shown here.
 That is, the user can see what the latent volume demand is at different price points.